Colleen Hooper, Ph.D.

 - History of Dance I, II

-Hooper was a 2015-16 senior doctoral fellow in the Center for Humanities at Temple University (CHAT).
-Her choreography has been presented since 2002 and New York venues include Dance Theater Workshop's Fresh Tracks series, Danspace Project Out of Space, Dixon Place, BRIC Studio, DanceNow/NYC Festival, BAX/Brooklyn Arts Exchange, Joyce SoHo and Dance New Amsterdam.
+Her choreography has been presented in a variety of site-specific and traditional stage venues since 2002.
+New York venues include Dance Theater Workshop's Fresh Tracks series (now New York Live Arts), Danspace Project Out of Space, Dixon Place, BRIC Studio, DanceNow/NYC Festival, BAX/Brooklyn Arts Exchange, Joyce SoHo and Dance New Amsterdam.

 In the Philadelphia region, her work has been featured in the Philadelphia Fringe Festival, the Painted Bride Art Center's Independence Foundation Gallery for the Visual Arts and Haverford College.